openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

 more discussion on the lifetimes of access tokens and refresh tokens.

-## 7.5 Native Apps
+## 7.5 Native apps

 When native apps are used as either public clients, dynamically registered confidential clients or user-agents receiving the authorization response for a server based confidential client, the recommendations for OAuth 2.0 for Native Apps in [BCP212] shall be followed, with the following additional requirements:

 When registering redirect URIs, authorization servers

-1. shall not support "Private-Use URI Scheme Redirection"; and
+1. shall not support "private-use URI scheme redirection"; and
-1. shall not support "Loopback Interface Redirection".
+1. shall not support "loopback interface redirection".

-These requirements mean that FAPI Security Profile 1.0 compliant implementations can only support native apps through the use of "Claimed https Scheme URI Redirection".
+These requirements mean that FAPI Security Profile 1.0 compliant implementations can only support native apps through the use of "claimed HTTPS scheme URI redirection".

 **NOTE**: Nothing in this document seeks to disallow fixed urls in the form https://localhost:port-number/callback, as these are particularly